What is a neurourological disorder?

 Sexual (Dys)function and fertility

-The negative effect may be caused by direct neurological impairment of the nerves innervating the pelvic and genital area.
-General disability also may contribute towards sexual dysfunction.
-The psychosocial and emotional impact of the disease can play a negative role and must be addressed along with other causes.
+Neurourological disease affects patients’ sexual lives physically, psychologically, and sensorily (Figure 5).
+A negative effect may be caused by direct impairment of the nerves that signal the pelvic and genital area.
+The psychosocial and emotional impact of neurourological disease can also be negative and must be addressed along with other causes.

 Erectile dysfunction (ED)